Magic Camera: History

-From May 2009, MagicCamera supports 64bit Windows 7 with its Kernel mode webcam device driver.
+From May 2009, Magic Camera supports 64bit Windows 7 with its Kernel mode webcam device driver.

-In 2009, Magazine Chip wrote article to introduce Magic Camera webcam effects.
+In 2009, Magazine Chip wrote an article about Magic Camera webcam effects.

-In December 2010, news.NewHua.com, one of the largest online IT websites in China, wrote reviews on MagicCamera to recommend it to China QQ users.
+In December 2010, news.NewHua.com, one of the largest online IT websites in China, wrote reviews on Magic Camera to recommend it to China QQ users.

 In 2011, data from CNet reported that Magic Camera has about 20k+ downloads/week and 1.4 million downloads in total.
-It is listed in top 10 popular software on CNet communication category many times.
+It was listed as part of the top 10 most popular software on CNet communication category many times.